 With an advance request, you can follow your Collector’s Flight tasting with a free tour of this amazing property.
 Explore the culinary and flower gardens, then take in views of the vineyards, which were planted more than 40 years ago using stock sourced from the renowned Joseph Swan.

-Or, sign up for the popular Lynmar Lunch.
+Or, sign up for the popular Lynmar Experience.
 This 90 minute, three course, farm-to-table lunch features delightful creations made with estate grown and locally sourced ingredients thoughtfully prepared with select Lynmar wines.

 St. Francis Winery & Vineyards, Santa Rosa